 Price Discovery

-All new concepts take time to settle and be accepted and the same holds true for crypto.
-The asset class, the market, and its investors/speculators are still finding their feet during this early high growth phase.
-Bitcoin has only been around for 13 years, and most crypto assets have been live for a much shorter period of time - so they are still in price discovery.
-This means that prices will fluctuate as market participants try to come to an agreement on the fair value of digital assets.
+All new financial markets take time to settle and be accepted in order to reach maturity – the same holds true for crypto.
+The asset class, the market, and its investors/speculators are still finding their feet during this early and high growth phase.

 Immature Markets

-The relatively small size of the crypto market also yields less depth for large traders.
-At present, the total crypto market cap is just over US$1.1 trillion.
-By comparison, the gold market cap is currently US$11.75 trillion and the total U.S. stock market is valued at circa US$45 trillion.
-Whereas a few major stock exchanges such as the New York Stock Exchanges (NYSE) dominate traditional markets, crypto liquidity is fractured across many different exchanges.
-Therefore, it is difficult for large players to enter or leave the market at ‘size’, without moving the market.
+Whereas a few major stock exchanges such as the New York Stock Exchanges (NYSE) facilitate the majority of trading in traditional markets, crypto liquidity is fractured across many different exchanges and trading venues.
+Therefore, it is difficult for large players to enter or leave the market at ‘size’, without affecting prices and moving the market.

 Supply and Demand Dynamics